 U.S. Trustee Program (Department of Justice) - this program oversees the administration of bankruptcy cases and private bankruptcy trustees and enforces the bankruptcy laws pursuant to 28 U.S.C. § 586 and 11 U.S.C. §101 et seq.
 The U.S. Trustee Programs has 21 regional offices nationwide and an executive office in Washington, D.C.

-Federal Trade Commission (FTC): the Consumer Information section publishes "Getting Out of Debt," which includes self-help options, credit counseling services, and bankruptcy advice.
+Federal Trade Commission (FTC): the Consumer Information section publishes advice on on consumer credit, loans, and debt.

 Bankruptcy Tax Guide (Pub.
 908, Internal Revenue Service) - the IRS also publishes "About Publication 908, Bankruptcy Tax Guide," which explains basic federal income tax aspects of bankruptcy and provides links to other relevant tax information.

 The most common bankruptcy filing for individuals is under Chapter 13 of the Bankruptcy Code, which:

 Individuals may also file under Chapter 7, which: